ebemunk/blog/content/2021-12-01-playmates/index.md

 <div data-scrolly="trump">

-**Karen McDougal** made headlines when her alleged affair with Donald Trump, and after the story broke in the media 4 days before the 2016 election.
+**Karen McDougal** made headlines when the story of her alleged affair with Donald Trump broke in the media 4 days before the 2016 election.
 [Read more about that](https://www.newyorker.com/news/news-desk/donald-trump-a-playboy-model-and-a-system-for-concealing-infidelity-national-enquirer-karen-mcdougal) in The New Yorker.

 </div>